What is Aliphatic Hydrocarbon?

 Aliphatic Hydrocarbon Definition

-An aliphatic compound or aliphatic hydrocarbon is an organic compound containing hydrogen and carbon atoms that are usually linked together in chains that are straight.
+An aliphatic compound or aliphatic hydrocarbon is an organic compound containing hydrogen and carbon atoms that are usually linked together in chains via single, double or triple bonds.

 Sometimes the chains are also in branched trains or in the form of non-aromatic structures.
 Notably, apart from hydrogen some other elements like oxygen, nitrogen, chlorine, and sulphur may be bound to the carbon atoms in the chain.